nextcloud/docker/README.md

 ### Redis Memory Caching

-To use Redis for memory caching as well as PHP session, specify the following values and also add a [Redis](https://hub.docker.com/_/redis/) container to your stack.
+To use Redis for memory caching as well as PHP session storage, specify the following values and also add a [Redis](https://hub.docker.com/_/redis/) container to your stack.
 See the [examples](https://github.com/nextcloud/docker/tree/master/.examples) for further instructions.

 - `REDIS_HOST` (not set by default) Name of Redis container
 - `REDIS_HOST_PORT` (default: `6379`) Optional port for Redis, only use for external Redis servers that run on non-standard ports.